zeroibc/my-mac-os/README.md

 ### 8. [Trello](https://trello.com) - Project management tool
 - I use the app a lot to track various ongoing things I have in my life.
-- I share many boards I have [publically](https://wiki.nikitavoloboev.xyz/sharing/my-trello.html).
+- I share many boards I made [publically](https://wiki.nikitavoloboev.xyz/sharing/my-trello.html).
 Here is an example of a public board for tracking various [things I want to learn](https://trello.com/b/cu32qF3q).
 ![](https://i.imgur.com/YHmPwsx.jpg)

 - I nearly always use two labels: __Important__ and __Next__.
 And I mark the cards I am working on and set deadlines on most cards.